-However, it might be useful to have a basic understanding of how drawing happens in LVGL to add customization, make it easier to find bugs or just out of curiosity.
+However, it can be useful to have a basic understanding of how drawing happens in LVGL to add customization, make it easier to find bugs or just out of curiosity.

-The basic concept is to not draw directly to the screen, but draw to an internal draw buffer first.
-When drawing (rendering) is ready, that buffer is copied to the screen.
+The basic concept is to not draw directly onto the display but rather to first draw on an internal draw buffer.
+When a drawing (rendering) is ready that buffer is copied to the display.

-The draw buffer can be smaller than the screen's size.
+The draw buffer can be smaller than a display's size.
 LVGL will simply render in "tiles" that fit into the given draw buffer.

-This approach has two main advantages compared to directly drawing to the screen:
+This approach has two main advantages compared to directly drawing to the display:

 It avoids flickering while the layers of the UI are drawn.
-For example, if LVGL drawn directly into the display, when drawing a background + button + text, each "stage" would be visible for a short time .
+For example, if LVGL drew directly onto the display, when drawing a background + button + text, each "stage" would be visible for a short time.

 It's faster to modify a buffer in internal RAM and finally write one pixel only once than reading/writing the display directly on each pixel access. (e.g. via a display controller with SPI interface).

-Note that this concept is different from "traditional" double buffering where there are 2 screen sized frame buffers: one holds the current image to show on the display, and rendering happens to the other (inactive) frame buffer, and they are swapped when the rendering is finished.
-The main difference is that with LVGL you don't have to store 2 frame buffers (which usually requires external RAM) but only smaller draw buffer(s) that can easily fit into the internal RAM too.
+Note that this concept is different from "traditional" double buffering where there are two display sized frame buffers: one holds the current image to show on the display, and rendering happens to the other (inactive) frame buffer, and they are swapped when the rendering is finished.
+The main difference is that with LVGL you don't have to store two frame buffers (which usually requires external RAM) but only smaller draw buffer(s) that can easily fit into internal RAM.

 Mechanism of screen refreshing¶